digital-blueprint/handbook/docs/relay/index.md

 endpoints for working with books by talking to an external library system.
 It can depend on the core bundle for user management and authentication.

-See [Extending with Bundles](./extending_with_bundles.md) for more details on the types of bundles that are available.

 ### API Clients

 External apps, like browser or mobile applications can be written easily to